 7. How Do I Know If My Baby Is Experiencing Separation Anxiety?

 Separation anxiety is a big word for some big feelings.
 While separation anxiety is a common thing for toddlers, it can happen to your baby, too.
-When it does strike, it often comes in the form of clinginess, crying, and even difficulty in breathing.
+When it does strike, it often manifests as clinginess, crying, and even difficulty breathing.

 If you find that your baby is particularly clingy to you or his mom, you are looking at separation anxiety.
 Thinking about it from the baby's perspective, it makes sense.
 Your baby has constantly known the smell and sound of her parents.
 So, don't be surprised if you find that she cries more with your family or friends around the nine-month mark.